wesleycamargo/azure-docs.pt-br/articles/iot-suite/iot-suite-connecting-devices-linux.md

 <properties
-   pageTitle="Conectar um dispositivo usando o C no Linux | Microsoft Azure" description="Descreve como conectar um dispositivo à solução pré-configurada de monitoramento remoto do Azure IoT Suite usando um aplicativo escrito em C em execução no Linux." services="" suite="iot-suite" documentationCenter="na"
+   pageTitle="Connect a device using C on Linux | Microsoft Azure" description="Describes how to connect a device to the Azure IoT Suite preconfigured remote monitoring solution using an application written in C running on Linux." services="" suite="iot-suite" documentationCenter="na"